CesarAugusto88/GEE-App-Classification-Floods-Porto-Velho/README.md

 ## 🎈 Usage <a name="usage"></a>

-The GEE App can be used to identify flooded areas, unlike image classification before the event.
+The GEE App can be used to identify flood areas, with remote sensing images classified before and after the event.

 ## ⛏️ Built Using <a name = "built_using"></a>